MadHobbs/facebook-factuality/README.md

 # What We Did

-note: It might be helpful to walk through `results/Predicting Factuality of Facebook Posts.pdf` (our presentation) as you read this because it contains useful vizualisations.
+NOTE: It might be helpful to walk through `results/Predicting Factuality of Facebook Posts.pdf` (our presentation) as you read this because it contains useful vizualisations.

 We built off of a dataset from Kaggle which was sourced from Buzzfeed.
 It contained the URLs of Facebook news posts from the 2016 Presidential Election which were rated by a team of BuzzFeed folks on the following scale: Mostly True, Mixture of True and False, Mostly False, and No Factual Content.
-We challenged ourselves to build a multiclass model to predict the factuality of these Facebook news posts and interpret the feature importances to understand which words were most predictive of each factuality class.
+We challenged ourselves to build a model to predict the factuality of these Facebook news posts and interpret the feature importances to understand which words were most predictive of each factuality class.
+After trying some multioutput models and getting poor performance, we decided to opt for a binary prediction problem, predicting "mostly factual" content ("Mostly True" posts) versus "not mostly factual" content ("Mixture of True and False" and "Mosty False" posts).
+Notice that we excluded "No Factual Content" posts because these posts mainly contained opinion pieces and we wanted to rate posts on a scale of factual to not.
+It didn't make sense to include posts which weren't even trying to masquerade as fact.

 However, the dataset from Kaggle did not contain the actual text from the news posts.
 To meet our goal of understanding how certain words were related to the factuality of posts, we were faced with a data joining challenge.
 We had to scrape Facebook for the content of posts for which we already had the URLs, and merge these with the URLs and metadata we already had from Kaggle.